alexjball/share-space/Readme.md

+# Share Space

+Make sharing a computer less about the hardware and more about the people.

+Features:
+- Low-latency remote desktop viewing and control.
+- Configurable resolution and framerate, supporting 1080p30.
+- Audio support
+- Multiple concurrent viewers
+- Pass control between users

+# ===== Old =====

 # Work Items
 - Audio support: Add a null audio sink, set it to the default audio sink, and stream the monitor output
 - Quality: Run on an upgraded machine type: 1080p 30 fps video (and audio)